open-telemetry/opentelemetry-collector-contrib/receiver/vcenterreceiver/documentation.md

 ### vcenter.vm.network.packet.rate

-The number of packets transmitted or received by each vNIC (virtual network interface controller) on the virtual machine.
+The rate of packets transmitted or received by each vNIC (virtual network interface controller) on the virtual machine.

 As measured over the most recent 20s interval.